 Defenses to Aiding and Abetting in California

-There are a number of different defenses Vista aiding and abetting attorneys may use in aiding and abetting charges and your specific defense will be based upon the individual details of your case.
-In many cases, criminal defense lawyers will be able to show that you did not realize the persons involved with the crime were actually planning a crime or that you did not mean to help them escape the police.
-If you did not know a crime was going to be committed or was committed, you did not aid or abet a criminal.
-In many cases, your lawyers can plea an aiding and abetting charge down to an accessory charge.
+Attorneys may use many different defenses to fight charges related to aiding and abetting.
+Your specific defense should be based on the individual details of your case.
+In many cases involving aiding allegations, your criminal defense attorney can show that you did not realize the persons engaged in the crime were planning something illegal.
+If you did not know a crime was going to be committed, you did not aid a criminal.

-Vista courts take these charges very seriously.
-If you have been accused of being an accomplice or aiding and abetting in California, please call Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.
+San Diego County courts take these charges very seriously.
+If you have been accused of being an accomplice or accessory in California, please call attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.